Should I Sell My House in 2026?

 Can I Sell My House Without a Real Estate Agent?

-You can market the property independently if you don’t want to budget for those extra costs.
 Try listing it on multiple listing services (MLS) to maximize reach and exposure, and ask For Sale By Owner (FSBO) websites for support.

 MLS websites allow you to list your property across different real estate providers, boosting visibility among potential buyers.
 On the other hand, FSBOs are websites packed full of tips, resources, and other helpful information that can guide you through the selling process without a real estate agent.
-Make sure you check out our resource on the cost of selling your house without an agent first though!
+Make sure you check out the cost of selling your house without an agent first though!

 Do I Need To Style My Home Before Selling It?

-While professional home staging and styling are not strictly necessary to sell a home in 2023, ensuring that your house looks beautiful in photos and videos — and, of course, in person — is essential.
+While professional home staging and styling are not strictly necessary to sell a home in 2026, ensuring that your house looks beautiful in photos and videos — and, of course, in person — is essential.

 For this reason, we advise working with a professional photographer or videographer who can take sleek, polished shots and clips of your house.
 This can help you focus on specific rooms or details that might be particularly attractive to your target buyers.

-Get Ready To Sell Your House in 2023
+Get Ready To Sell Your House in 2026

 You may also be interested in...